KristjanKelk/art/README.md

 4. Run the program:
   ./art
+5. Choose to run the program on commandline(b) or start server and use it with webbrowser(a)(http://localhost:8080/)
+a.
+You can toggle between encode or decode and write input into textarea.

-5. Follow the prompts to choose between encoding or decoding, specify the input type (multiple lines or single line), and provide the text art to encode or decode.
+b.
+Follow the prompts to choose between encoding or decoding, specify the input type (multiple lines or single line), and provide the text art to encode or decode.

 ## Examples
 1.
-Do you want to encode or decode? (e/d): e
-Do you want to enter multiple lines or a single line? (m/s): m Enter the text art (press Ctrl+D to finish):
-[3 A]
-[4 I]
-Ctrl + D
-Encoded text:
-AAA
-IIII
-Do you want to encode or decode another text? (y/n) n
+Do you want to run on a server or in a terminal? (s/t) : s Open your browser and type http://localhost:8080/ Choose to encode or decode and paste your text into textarea and answer will be shown after you press generate button.
+To close server press ctrl + c in terminal/commandline where you started server.

 2.
-Do you want to encode or decode? (e/d): d
+Do you want to run on a server or in a terminal? (s/t) : t Do you want to encode or decode? (e/d): d
 Do you want to enter multiple lines or a single line? (m/s): s Enter the text art or filename: